 If you do have a low response rate, then the demographic data you collect will come in handy.
 You want to compare proportions by gender, age, occupation/major, ethnic or national background, etc. with your target population, to argue that your sample is representative at least on these demographic variables.
-And if your sample demographics don't match up with the target population demographics, we can talk about introduce new sample weights to make your sample function more like a representative sample.
+And if your sample demographics don't match up with the target population demographics, we can talk about how to compute sample weights to adjust the information in your sample so that it is more like a representative sample.